lbragstad/fernet-inspector/README.md

 ```

 Now you can map to the appropriate payload based on the first element of the
-payload.
-The first element is `2` in this case, which means we are dealing with
+payload, which is the token `version`.
+The first element is `2` in this case,
-a `ProjectScopedPayload` of the
+which means we are dealing with a `ProjectScopedPayload` of the
 `keystone.token.providers.fernet.token_formatter.py:TokenFormatter` class.